milliyin/FGSM-ML-Attack/README.md

 2. **Configure Parameters**: Set the epsilon value and other attack parameters
 3. **Run Attack**: Execute the FGSM algorithm to generate adversarial examples
 4. **View Results**: Compare the original and adversarial images, along with model predictions

+### Key Observations

+When experimenting with the FGSM attack, pay attention to:

+- **How predictions change**: Monitor how the model's confidence and predicted classes shift between original and adversarial images
+- **Epsilon impact**: Observe how increasing epsilon values make attacks stronger but may also make perturbations more visible
+- **Attack effectiveness**: Notice how small, imperceptible changes can dramatically alter model predictions

 ## API Endpoints